Part 2

 If the collection is only shown in one venue, the exhibit design can be tailored specifically to the available space and layout.
 Where there will be multiple locations, the exhibition design must be adaptable enough to change as it moves from venue to venue.
 Generally, most museums or exhibition temporary exhibition spaces will have very different floor layouts and size variations.
 If these variations are too significant, then it sometimes proves necessary for the art collector to cut the size of the exhibits.

-It is often the case that the collector might have one or two venues secured, but either the museum or venue cannot yet commit to a space, or they ask the collector how many square metres their exhibition requires.
+It is often the case that art collectors might already have one or two venues secured, but either the museum or venue cannot yet commit to a space, or they ask the collector how many square metres their exhibition requires.

 We design the exhibit based on determining the optimal number of square metres required to exhibit because the collectors may not yet have a location.
 This can then be provided as a guide to potential museums or venues that are keen on taking the exhibition.
 If venues have been secured, we can analyse each relevant space and its layouts to see how we can design a generic design that will work seamlessly.